-- Measure bread flour, whole flour, and salt into a bowl; blend.
+- Measure bread flour, whole wheat flour, and salt into a bowl; whisk to combine.
 Set aside.

-- Add the rest of the ingredients and beat again with mixer or spoon until smooth, 1 to 1½ minutes.
-Scrape down batter from sides of bowl.
+- Add remaining flour mixture and beat again either with a stand mixer, using the paddle attachment, or by hand with a sturdy wooden spoon or dough whisk, until smooth and dough comes together.
 Cover.
-Let rise in warm place until doubled, about 30 minutes.
+Let dough rise in a warm place until doubled, about 30 minutes.
 Meanwhile, grease two 5 x 9- or 4½ x 8½ – inch loaf pans.

-- Spread evenly in the pans.
-Tap pans on table to settle the batter.
-Let rise again until edge of batter comes to within 1-inch of tops of large pans or reaches tops of smaller pans, about 30 minutes.
+- Punch down dough, and divide in half.
+Place dough in prepared pans.
+Let it rise again until the dough comes to within one inch of the tops of large pans or reaches the tops of smaller pans, about 30 minutes.

 - Position oven rack in the lower third of your oven.
 Preheat oven to 375°F.

 - Bake loaves for 35 minutes, or until well browned on sides and tops (internal temperature should be 190°F at the center of the loaf when measured with an instant read thermometer).
 Remove loaves from the oven.
 For a softer crust, brush tops with butter.